dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Streaming.md

 <span class="spliceCheckbox">&#x261B;</span>You run `streamToKafka` to actually start streaming data that your app will produce.

 #### The `runKafkaProducer` Script
-Here's the version of the `runKafkaProducer.sh` script that is packaged into the [./examples/SparkStreamingSubmit.tar.gz](./examples/SparkStreamingSubmit.tar.gz) tarball:
+Here's the version of the `runKafkaProducer.sh` script that is packaged into the&nbsp;&nbsp;[`./examples/SparkStreamingSubmit.tar.gz`](./examples/SparkStreamingSubmit.tar.gz) tarball:

 <div class="PreWrapper"><pre class="ShellCommand">
 #!/usr/bin/env bash